The Chicago/Midwest Chapter is chartered by the National Academy of Television Arts & Sciences (NATAS), which is based in New York City.

 Responsible for judging high school entries and scholarship applicants.
 Work with Coordinator of TV Academy’s Student Coordinator to promote our programs to regional schools.
 Fundraise for the 501(c)3 NATAS Chicago Foundation.

-Responsible for revising Emmy® rules and categories; setting up panels to judge other Chapters’ Emmy® entries; processing; and certifying local entries.
+Responsible for revising Chicago/Midwest Emmy® rules and categories; setting up panels to judge other Chapters’ Emmy® entries; processing; and certifying local entries.

-Responsible for planning, overseeing and producing the Emmy® Awards event under the guidance of the Board of Governors.
+Responsible for planning, overseeing and producing the Chicago/Midwest Emmy® Awards event under the guidance of the Board of Governors.

 Responsible for organizing free screenings or virtual of new films for TV Academy members.